- Reference >

 For CSV exports only, you can also specify the fields in a file containing the line-separated list of fields to export.
 The file must have only one field per line.

-For example, you can specify the name
+For example, you can specify the name and address fields in a

-file fields.txt
+file fields.txt:

 name